unixorn/awesome-zsh-plugins/README.md

 - [polyglot](https://github.com/agkozak/polyglot) - a dynamic prompt for `zsh`, `bash`, `ksh93`, `mksh`, `pdksh`, `dash`, and busybox `ash` that uses basic ASCII symbols (and color, when possible) to show username, whether it is a local or remote `ssh` sesssion, abbreviated path, `git` branch and status, exit status of last command if non-zero, any virtual environment created with `virtualenv`, `venv`, `pipenv`, `poetry`, or `conda`.
 - [poncho](https://github.com/RainyDayMedia/oh-my-zsh-poncho) - RDM's basic oh-my-zsh custom theme.
 - [poor-programmer](https://github.com/vishaltelangre/poor-programmer.zsh-theme) - Programmer's theme with `git` status, ruby version and project path.
+- [power](https://github.com/snakypy/zshpower) - Optimized for python developers.
+Includes `git` and `pyenv` status decorations, username and host.
+Tries to install other plugins and fonts, so read its instructions before installing.
 - [powerbash](https://github.com/erikschreier/powerbash-zsh) - Works well with dark terminal backgrounds, includes `git` status decorations.
 - [powerless](https://github.com/martinrotter/powerless) - Tiny & simple pure ZSH prompt inspired by powerline.
 - [powerlevel10k](https://github.com/romkatv/powerlevel10k) - A fast reimplementation of [powerlevel9k](https://github.com/bhilburn/powerlevel9k) ZSH theme.
 Can be used as a drop-in replacement for powerlevel9k, when given the same configuration options it will generate the same prompt, only faster.